BelmY/wikiSDoR/Setting-up-OpenWebRX-on-a-Raspberry-Pi-2.md

 In my article about [pi-rw](http://ha5kfu.sch.bme.hu/node/160) you will find advice on doing that.

-#### 3. What if my file system has already got corrupted?
+#### 3. What if my file system has already corrupted?

-`fsck` is a Linux tool meant for repairing corrupted filesystems.
+`fsck` is a Linux tool meant for repairing corrupted file systems.

 You can:
 * Run `fsck` from a laptop running Linux, having the SD card attached.